octopus-sensing/octopus-sensing/docs/tutorial.rst

 ...                    shimmer3_sampling_rate=128,
 ...                    signal_preprocess=True):

-By passing the `DeviceCoordinator` instance to preprocess_devices, it will apply preprocessing on all added devices that implemented preprocessing.
+By passing the instance of `DeviceCoordinator` as a parameter to `preprocess_devices` function, it will apply preprocessing step on all added devices that implemented preprocessing.
 For audio and video, we don't need any general preparation.
-But, for OpenBCI and Shimmer3 sensor, it will apply three or two steps according to the passed parameters.
+But, the OpenBCI and Shimmer3 sensor will apply three or two preprocessing steps according to the passed parameters.
-It will resample the recorded data for Shimmer3 in this example to a sampling rate 128 Hz.
+It will resample the recorded data for Shimmer3 in this example to a sampling rate of 128 Hz.
 Then it will split data based on start and stop triggers.
 Then, since `signal_preprocess` is True, it will apply bandpass filtering and cleaning noises.
 Finally, this data will be recorded in the specified output path and ready to be used for analysis.